 The University of Florida was an amazing place to grow as a young person.
 Although the student population is quite huge, I always felt supported by the staff and came to admire my professors.
 Attending the University of Florida was one of the best decisions I have ever made.
 Every person that I met while at UF wound up reaching their dreams.

 My time in college was also the time I became a mother.
 I was 21 when my son Saidon was born in 2000 and my younger son Solomon was born in 2002.
-Their father was and still is, a thorn in my side, but he gave me the best gifts of our two sons.
+Their father was and still is, a thorn in my side, but he gave me the best gifts of my life: our two sons.
 I met him when we were both chosen to host the annual Black Student Assembly in 1998 and we were asked to hang out a little so that we would seem comfortable with each other.
 We became extremely comfortable.
 Two kids later, we are now attached for life.

 While we broke up even before our second son was born, I could not have chosen a better father for my sons.
 I wouldn’t do anything differently except curse his ass out a little more.
 I was much too nice because I was a very nice person back then.
 I hadn’t been jaded by life yet and I figured that you could be a good person and the world was primarily good.